gxjansen/Astro-CC2KS/README.md

   // Add any other Keystatic-specific configurations here });
 ```
+If it's a new Astro installation and you don't have this file yet it will be created for you.

+Optionally, you can customize your `keystatic.config.ts` file to add any additional Keystatic-specific configurations.
+See [KeyStatic Configuration](https://keystatic.com/docs/configuration).

-2. Run your Astro build process:
+### 3. Run your Astro build process

 `npm run build`

 The plugin will automatically generate two files in your project root:

 - `keystatic.generated.ts`: Contains the generated Keystatic collections based on your Astro content collections.
-- `keystatic.config.ts`: A default Keystatic configuration file that imports and uses the generated collections.
+- `keystatic.config.ts` (if it doesn't exist yet): A default Keystatic configuration file that imports and uses the generated collections.
+If you already have this file, it won't override it and you need to look at step #2 above.

-3. (Optional) Customize your `keystatic.config.ts` file to add any additional Keystatic-specific configurations.
-See [KeyStatic Configuration](https://keystatic.com/docs/configuration)
+`npm run dev` and go to `127.0.0.1:4321/admin` to validate if the conversion was done correctly.

 ## Configuration